The Challenge Phase of the Low FODMAP DietPublished on Tuesday, April 05, 2022 by

 The point of the challenge phase is to identify specific dietary triggers and reintroduce those foods that are well tolerated.
 It is important to reintroduce high FODMAP foods to reduce dietary restrictions, allowing for a well-rounded diet and possibly avoiding negative effects on the gut microbiota.

 Now that we know why the challenge phase is important, where do we start?

 It is helpful to know that symptom improvement generally starts 3-4 weeks after following the elimination phase of the diet.
-The challenge phase generally begins after 2-6 weeks on the elimination phase, but can be modified depending on acceptable symptom response.
+The challenge phase generally begins after 2-6 weeks on the elimination phase but can be modified depending on acceptable symptom response.

-During the challenge phase, it is important to monitor and record your symptoms and response to each challenge group, including severity of symptoms.
+During the challenge phase, it is important to monitor and record your symptoms and response to each challenge group, including the severity of your symptoms.
 Once you introduce a food group, if a specific challenge group causes an increase in symptoms, it is recommended to stop challenging that group.

 If symptoms are controlled, it is okay to increase the dosage of the challenge food to the preferred serving size.
 For example, start with half portions on the first day and move to full portions the next day if tolerated.